sui-foundation/sui-move-intro-course/unit-three/lessons/1_sui_framework.md

     (coin::TreasuryCap<T>, coin::CoinMetadata<T>)
 ```

-We will look at this method more closely after introducing the witness pattern.
+We will revisit each of these after introducing some new concepts.